TrossenRobotics/interbotix_xslocobots_docs/docs/ros1_packages/landmark_based_navigation.rst

     $ roslaunch interbotix_xslocobot_landmark_nav xslocobot_landmark_nav.launch robot_model:=locobot_px100 localization:=true

 This will launch the navigation stack, as well as a command line application in a new terminal.
-This application simply displays the active landmarks and asks you to choose one to navigate to.
+This application simply displays the active landmarks and asks you to choose the ID of the one you would like to navigate to.

 .. image:: images/nav_to_landmark.png
     :width: 70%